 In addition to your spacious rooms and the restaurant there are also some common areas that are great for chatting with new friends and for relaxing.

 There is even an open air spa where you can get a massage to relax those snorkeling legs!

-Seaworthy and efficient Panga style boats will be used for the short trips out to each snorkel site daily, and they have two motors for redundancy.
-They also have shade.
+Seaworthy and efficient Panga style boats will be used for the short trips out to each snorkel site daily, and each have two motors for redundancy.
+Each boat has shade.
 There will be a snorkel guide and captain on each boat.

 You will drop into the water from the side of the boat, after the guide checks the conditions and currents.
 Re-boarding the boat is via a wooden ladder that is lowered over the side.
 So some strength is required for getting back in the boat, although you will be assisted as needed.

 Larger cabin boats are used for the transfer between Sorong and the resort.

 We expect this trip to fill quickly.
 Your spot is reserved with your deposit.
 Contact Ben below for deposit instructions.